MoonlightCapital/MoonlightBot-docs/advanced/list-of-log-names.md

 ---

-# List Of Log Names
+# List of Log Names

 Logs, categorized by what they do are listed here, and are **case sensitive**.
 Individual logs are written in _UPPER\_CASE_, while category names (which can be used in place of individual log names, see [_**configuring channels**_](../management-commands/config.md)) are _Capitalized_.
 Each one of them is separated by categories in the lists below.
-If you want to log everything, use an asterisk to include all things that can be logged, including ones that will be introduced in future updates.
-All logs require the bot to have permission to view and send messages in the logging channel.
-It must also be able to send embeds and files there,and some logs require the bot to have the "View Audit Log" permission enabled.
+To log all events, use an asterisk (`*`).
+All logs require the bot to have permission to view and send messages, embed links and attach files in the respective channels.
+Some logs require the bot to have the "View Audit Log" permission enabled at server level.

 ## Moderation